Richard Hornsby

-Richard Hornsby (Elsham in Lincolnshire 4 June 1790 – 1864) was an inventor and founder of a major agricultural machinery firm that developed steam engines.
+Richard Hornsby (Elsham in Lincolnshire 4 June 1790 – 6 January 1864) was an inventor and founder of a major agricultural machinery firm that developed steam engines.
 His firm also developed early diesels and caterpillar tracks.
 He came from a farming family, the son of William Hornsby and his wife Sarah.

 Formation of company

-He started his apprenticeship for Havercroft Wheelwright in Barnetby (North Lincolnshire).
+In 1805, at the age of fifteen, he started his apprenticeship for Havercroft Wheelwright in Barnetby (North Lincolnshire).
 He came to Grantham in 1810 looking for work.
 He approached Richard Seaman, the village blacksmith of Barrowby.
 When working in Barrowby, he had the idea to put a set of wheels on an adjustable harrow.
 Seeing this inventiveness, Seaman offered him a partnership in his company.
-Seaman & Hornsby was started with business partner and blacksmith, Richard Seaman, a fellow methodist.
+Seaman & Hornsby was started in 1812 with business partner and blacksmith, Richard Seaman, a fellow methodist.
 The firm became Richard Hornsby & Sons in 1828, when Seaman retired.
 The company made ploughs and seed drills.
 By 1840, the company made steam engines, which were used for traction engines in the 1850s.
 These were used for harvesting crops.

 After Hornsby's death, his firm built the first working (experimental) diesel engine in 1892; it went on to develop the continuous track for agricultural usage in 1905, which revolutionized land warfare.